shubham22799/SwiftUI-Lab/SwiftUI-Lab_Summary.md

-# SwiftUI-Lab SDK - Complete Summary for Android Development
+# SwiftUI-Lab - Complete Summary for Android Development

 ## App Overview
-**SwiftUI-Lab SDK** is a comprehensive iOS application built with SwiftUI that showcases various UI/UX components and design patterns.
+**SwiftUI-Lab** is a comprehensive iOS application built with SwiftUI that showcases various UI/UX components and design patterns.
 The app serves as a portfolio demonstration of frontend development skills, featuring multiple component categories with interactive previews and real-time customization options.

 ## Core Architecture